ruvasik/ruvasik/CV-EN.md

 # Vladimir Alekseev

-## Веб-разработчик, руководитель разработки, консультант
+## Web developer, development team leader, consultant

-Считаю, что обладаю довольно редким сочетаний компетенций в маркетинге, менеджменте, разработке и аналитике.
+I believe I possess a rare combination of skills in marketing, management, development, and analytics.

-Обладаю уверенными знаниями и успешным практическим опытом в области:
+I have strong knowledge and successful practical experience in the following areas:
-* организации и управления процессом веб-разработки (опыт в разработке с 2002 года);
+* organizing and managing web development processes (with experience dating back to 2002);
-* разработки технических заданий, смет, прототипов;
+* developing technical specifications, estimates, and prototypes;
-* создания и поддержки ИТ инфраструктуры, серверов, рабочих станций, IP телефонии;
+* creating and maintaining IT infrastructure, servers, workstations, and IP telephony;
-* организации и участия в коммерческих и государственных закупках;
+* organizing and participating in commercial and government procurement processes;
-* выстраивания и оптимизации бизнес-процессов, их формализации;
+* streamlining and optimizing business processes and formalizing them;
-* выстраивания и развития эффективных коммуникаций с партнерами, клиентами, командой, подрядчиками;
+* building and developing effective communication with partners, clients, teams, and contractors;
-* знания и применения гибких методологий и управления проектами.
+* knowledge and application of agile methodologies and project management.

-Имею опыт работы с: PHP, MySQL, Yii, HTML5, CSS3, JavaScript, jQuery, XML-RPC, AJAX, SPA, HTML5 video, анимации, интеграции с социальными сетями, nodeJS, GruntJS, Gulp, БЭМ, 1C-Bitrix, Bolt CMS, WordPress, Twig, Jade, Smarty, MySQL, MongoDB, Gitlab, CI, Bitbucket, Git, Trello, Bitrix24, Планфикс, Мегаплан, Basecamp, MediaWiki, Adobe Photoshop, Adobe Illustrator, Sketch, Яндекс Метрикой, Google Analytics, Google Tag Manager, Piwik, ROIstat, Windows (XP Home +, Server 2000+), MacOS и кучей других сочетаний букв и цифр.
+I have experience working with: PHP, MySQL, Yii, HTML5, CSS3, JavaScript, jQuery, XML-RPC, AJAX, SPA, HTML5 video, animations, integration with social networks, nodeJS, GruntJS, Gulp, BEM, 1C-Bitrix, Bolt CMS, WordPress, Twig, Jade, Smarty, MySQL, MongoDB, Gitlab, CI, Bitbucket, Git, Trello, Bitrix24, Planfix, Megaplan, Basecamp, MediaWiki, Adobe Photoshop, Adobe Illustrator, Sketch, Yandex Metrics, Google Analytics, Google Tag Manager, Piwik, ROIstat, Windows (XP Home+, Server 2000+), MacOS, and many other combinations of letters and numbers.

-Постоянно стремлюсь к развитию своих компетенций, самостоятелен в получении новых знаний.
+I am constantly striving to develop my skills and am self-sufficient in acquiring new knowledge.

-### Опыт работы
+## Work Experience

-#### Сбер
+### Sber
-**Январь 2022 — май 2022**
+**January 2022 - May 2022**
-##### Руководитель направления
+#### Head of Department
-Вышел тех-лидом на разработку новой автоматизированной системы по работе с инцидентами. Сложная система призванная заменить ряд легаси продуктов, интеграция с 15+ системами банка.
+Led the development of a new automated incident management system, replacing several legacy products and integrating with over 15 bank systems.

-Инициировал и организовал базу знаний в Confluence, завел необходимые инструменты (Jira, Bitbucket).
+Initiated and organized a knowledge base in Confluence and set up necessary tools such as Jira and Bitbucket.

-С аналитиками просчитали потенциальную бизнес нагрузку и определил требования к серверным мощностям.
+Collaborated with analysts to calculate potential business loads and determined server capacity requirements.

-Ознакомился в короткий срок с инфраструктурой и стеком банка.
+Familiarized myself with the bank's infrastructure and technology stack in a short period of time.

-Зафиксировал базовую и интеграционную архитектуру, целевой стек (Java Springboot, PostgreSQL, Kafka, Service Mesh, OpenShift) с корпоративным архитектором.
+Defined the basic and integration architecture, target stack (Java Springboot, PostgreSQL, Kafka, Service Mesh, OpenShift) with the corporate architect.

-Инициировал разработку фронтенда (Typescript,React,Mobx), реализовал базовый интерфейс (без интеграций) по тех. прототипам аналитиков.
+Initiated the development of the frontend (Typescript, React, Mobx), implemented a basic interface (without integrations) according to the technical prototypes provided by the analysts.

-Сформировал требования по найму и сделал дорожную карту.﻿
+Established hiring requirements and created a roadmap for the department.

-#### Брайс
+### Bryce
-**Август 2013 — декабрь 2021**
+**August 2013 - December 2021**
-##### CIO
+#### CIO

-1. стратегическое и операционное управление деятельностью по разработке ПО для клиентов (FMCG, digital);
+* Strategic and operational management of software development activities for clients (FMCG, digital);
-2. организация, контроль и координация процессов разработки, тестирования, внедрения и интеграции решений в существующий информационный ландшафт заказчика;
+* Organizing, controlling, and coordinating the development, testing, implementation, and integration of solutions into the client's existing information landscape;
-3. организация эксплуатации внутренней ИТ инфраструктуры и технической поддержки информационных систем, программного обеспечения и аппаратных средств, используемых в компании;
+* Organizing the operation of the internal IT infrastructure and technical support of information systems, software, and hardware used in the company;
-4. управление коммуникациями с клиентами и подрядчиками (переговоры, заключение договоров, контроль исполнения договорных обязательств), организация и контроль тендерной деятельности;
+* Managing communications with clients and contractors (negotiations, contract conclusion, monitoring of contractual obligations), organizing and controlling tender activities;
-5. организация и управление работой команды, распределение ответственности, полномочий и нагрузки между подчиненными, контроль исполнения поставленных задач и целей (в подчинении до 15 человек);
+* Organizing and managing the work of the team, distributing responsibilities, powers, and workload among subordinates, controlling the implementation of tasks and goals (in charge of up to 15 people);
-6. управление маркетингом и продвижением (компании и клиентов).
+* Managing marketing and promotion (of the company and clients).

-Ключевые результаты:
+Key achievements:

-1. организовал работу команды разработки: сформировал команду, настроил и формализовал бизнес процессы;
+* Organized the work of the development team: formed a team, tuned and formalized business processes;
-2. реализовал внутреннюю инфраструктуру (CRM + Wiki + Task manager + Gitlab + CI);
+* Implemented internal infrastructure (CRM + Wiki + Task manager + Gitlab + CI);
-3. заключил договоры с ключевыми клиентами (Афиша.ру, Студия Олега Чулакова, Яндекс Такси, Озон Групп и др.);
+* Signed contracts with key clients (Afisha.ru, Studio Oleg Chulakov, Yandex Taxi, Ozon Group, and others);
-4. вывел компанию в рейтинг Рунета ТОП-100 агентств России работающих с крупнейшими подрядчиками, а также в ТОП-100 Тэглайна;
+* Ranked the company in the TOP-100 agencies in Russia working with major contractors in the Runet rating, as well as in the TOP-100 Tagline;
-5. обеспечил реализацию порядка 150 проектов, в т.ч.:
+* Ensured the implementation of about 150 projects, including:

-* проект разработки и внедрения микросервиса для скоринга клиента для одного из федеральных банков (собрали архитектуру приложения, интегрировали в банковскую систему Siebel CRM);
+* Development and implementation of a microservice project for customer scoring for one of the federal banks (built the application architecture, integrated it into the Siebel CRM banking system);
-* проект разработки и запуска сайта, а также доработке внутренней CRM для интернет-магазина Смартпрайс;
+* Development and launch of a website, as well as the improvement of the internal CRM for the Smartprice online store;

-6. принимал непосредственное участие в качестве разработчика/менеджера/архитектора в отдельных проектах.
+* Actively participated as a developer/manager/architect in individual projects.

-#### Яндекс
+### Yandex
-**Сентябрь 2012 — июль 2013**
+**September 2012 - July 2013**
-##### Разработчик интерфейсов
+#### Interface Developer
-Разработка и поддержка интерфейсов отдела рекламных технологий Яндекса.
+Development and support of interfaces for the advertising technology department at Yandex.

-Ключевые результаты:
+Key achievements:
-1. перевел внутренние интерфейсы на БЭМ;
+* Converted internal interfaces to BEM technology;
-2. спроектировал и реализовал внутренние элементы общедоступного интерфейса;
+* Designed and implemented internal elements of the public interface;
-3. организовал и провел 3 ежеквартальных корпоративных конференций фронтенд-разработчиков (120-170 человек каждая);
+* Organized and conducted 3 quarterly corporate conferences for frontend developers (120-170 people each);
-4. принял участие в разработке регламентов работы группы и стандарта оформления кода (code-style).
+* Participated in the development of group work regulations and code formatting standards (code-style).

-Стек технологий: HTML5, CSS3, JavaScript, jQuery, БЭМ, AJAX, Jira.
+* Technology stack: HTML5, CSS3, JavaScript, jQuery, BEM, AJAX, Jira.

-#### Creara
+### Creara
-**Октябрь 2011 — август 2012**
+**October 2011 - August 2012**
-##### Web-разработчик
+### Web Developer

-Ключевые результаты:
+Key achievements:
-1. разработал 14 интранет проектов;
+* Developed 14 intranet projects.
-2. провел синхронизацию с системами биллинга и учета.
+* Synchronized systems with billing and accounting systems.

-Стек технологий: PHP, MySQL, Zend Framework, HTML5, CSS3, JavaScript, jQuery, XML-RPC, AJAX, HTML5 video, SMS шлюзы, интеграции с социальными сетями.
+* Technology stack: PHP, MySQL, Zend Framework, HTML5, CSS3, JavaScript, jQuery, XML-RPC, AJAX, HTML5 video, SMS gateways, integrations with social networks.

 <hr/>

-TEST PROJECTS
+Test projects
 -------------
 1. https://github.com/ruvasik/test-insta-feed
 1. https://github.com/ruvasik/nrich